 - Daily activities are affected: Driving, reading, computer work, or routine tasks become difficult due to obstruction.

-- Medical documentation confirms necessity: Physician notes show that excess skin, a weakened levator muscle, or compensatory forehead strain causes functional problems.
+- Medical documentation confirms necessity: Physician notes show that excess skin, a weak levator muscle, compensatory forehead strain, or related functional problems.

 - Conservative treatments have failed: When applicable, non-surgical approaches have not improved the obstruction.